 The three main processes of accountancy are:

 - Conveying information: Information is useless if not disseminated.
-Once the relevant data has been properly evaluated and documented, the accounting information obtained will be broadcasted and circulated amongst users of the information in a variety of ways.(e.g. management accounts and financial statements)
+Once the relevant data has been properly evaluated and documented, the accounting information obtained will be broadcasted and circulated amongst users of the information in a variety of ways, such as in management accounts and financial statements.

-Acquisitions is a component of a business specialisation called mergers and acquisitions (M&A), the counselling of clients on the purchase and sales of other businesses.
-Acquisitions usually involve a wide variety of deals – from the buyouts of small- and medium-sized enterprises (SMEs) to multinational takeovers.
+Acquisitions are a component of a business specialisation called mergers and acquisitions (M&A), the counselling of clients on the purchase and sales of other businesses.
+Acquisitions usually involve a wide variety of deals – from the buyouts of small- and medium-sized enterprises (SMEs) to multi-national takeovers.

 Usually performed by an external accountancy firm in order to guarantee impartiality, audits are the main assignments of accountants working under assurance and advisory work, and are usually performed at a client’s premise.

 The person in charge of organising and managing the audit teams – usually ranging from 2 to 20 people per team.
-Audit managersensure that all the audits are properly completed,and must also build and maintain a good relationship with the client on the side.
+Audit managers ensure all audits are properly completed, and must also build and maintain a good relationship with the client on the side.
 They are also responsible for guiding the audit team to its full potential.

-The senior member/partner of the audit firm who gives the final confirmation during an audit process, in order to certify the accuracy of the client’s financial statements.
+The senior member or partner of an audit firm who gives the final confirmation during an audit process in order to certify the accuracy of the client’s financial statements.